notoriousbdg/vrops-dashboard-cluster_capacity/README.md

-# Cluster Capacity Dashboard for vRealize Operations 8.0
+# Cluster Capacity Dashboard for vRealize Operations 8.0 and 8.1
 ---------

 Use this [vRealize Operations](https://www.vmware.com/products/vrealize-operations.html) dashboard to expore cluster capacity ranked by Time Remaining, Capacity Remaining, VMs Remaining, and Most Constrained Resource.
 Select a cluster to see Total Capacity, Usable Capacity, Usage, and Demand for CPU, Memory and Disk Space in the selected cluster.